viniciusknob/viniciusknob/README.md

 ### Hi there 👋

 My name is Vinícius Knob from Brazil (🇧🇷).
-I've been working as Fullstack Developer since 2012 and currently I'm Senior Back-end Developer at [Compasso UOL](https://compassouol.com/).
+I've been working as Fullstack Developer since 2012 and currently I'm Senior Back-end Developer at [Compass.Uol](https://compass.uol/).

 How to reach me: